The Prosopography of the Later Roman Empire

-Prosopography of the Later Roman Empire (abbreviated as PLRE) is a work of Roman prosopography published in a set of three volumes collectively describing many of the people attested to have lived in the Roman Empire from AD 260, the date of the beginning of Gallienus' sole rule, to 641, the date of the death of Heraclius.
+The Prosopography of the Later Roman Empire (abbreviated PLRE) is a work of Roman prosopography published in a set of three volumes collectively describing many of the people attested to have lived in the Roman Empire from AD 260, the date of the beginning of Gallienus' sole rule, to 641, the date of the death of Heraclius.
 Sources cited include histories, literary texts, inscriptions, and miscellaneous written sources.
 Individuals who are known only from dubious sources (e.g., the Historia Augusta), as well as identifiable people whose names have been lost, are included with signs indicating the reliability.
+The consequent use of the approximate dates 260-641 as a wider definition for late Antiquity has been attributed to the project, and it has been described as "the one work that must be on the shelves of anyone who proposes to make a comprehensive study of the late antique world".